 I know, I know.
 You want details.
 Asking someone how much money they make is a very personal question, and it’s not something I’m entirely comfortable posting also a lot of it is confidential haha ;), but I’ll give you an idea.

-I have earned over 400$ in a single day, but I also have days when I have earned less than 20$.
+I have earned over 500$ in a single day, but I also have days when I have earned less than 20$.
 I make enough to make ends meet and also invest in my future!

 I put most of my income back into this blog or in starting my other businesses in one form or another.
-I also invest a lot of my money, in safe investments like index and mutual funds and stocks and bonds as well as cryptocurrencies.

 I can travel for the rest of my life if I chose to, settle in any country I like and work on the go and only need Wi-Fi, my phone or laptop, and Coffee.
 Especially Coffee!